 Try discussing your concerns with your neighbour first.
 They may not realise their dog barking is creating a nuisance.
 By raising the issue with them first, you are more likely to maintain a good relationship.

-You may find that your neighbour genuinely wants to resolve the problem and in most cases, barking can be effectively controlled.
-Understanding why a dog is barking can help when discussing the issue and finding the best solution.
+You may find your neighbour genuinely wants to resolve the problem and in most cases, barking can be effectively controlled.
+Understanding why a dog is barking can help to find the best solution.

 Writing to the owner

 If you find approaching your neighbour directly too confronting, you may wish to send them a letter notifying them of the issues.

 What if my neighbour doesn't resolve the problem?

 If your neighbour fails to take action you may wish to contact the Disputes Settlement Centre of Victoria (DSCV).
 The DSCV is a free service that provides practical solutions to resolve disputes in the community without the need for expensive legal action.
 In certain cases this may include mediation between disputing parties.

 While we encourage residents to talk to their neighbours to resolve issues, we understand this does not always work or can be impractical for a variety of reasons.

 If this is the case, you can lodge a complaint by contacting Council’s Customer Service Centre on 8290 1333.